-Garantia's Internal Audit services are procured from external service providers as an outsourced service.
-This ensures the independence and objectivity of the audit function, and also that the persons responsible for the Internal

-Audit function are not responsible for any other functions.
+Garantia's Internal Audit services are procured from an external service provider as an outsourced service.
+This ensures the independence and objectivity of the audit function, and also that the persons responsible for the Internal Audit function are not responsible for any other functions.
 Garantia's Board of Directors annually approves the audit plan (guidelines) of the internal audit, which describes the duties and the audited areas of the internal audit in greater detail.
-In 2016-2018, Garantia's internal audit was arranged as part of the Taaleri Group's internal audit.
-In 2019, Garantia prepared a separate commission agreement with PricewaterhouseCoopers Oy, which acted as the Taaleri Group's internal auditor from 2016 to 2019, to act as internal auditor.
+Garantia's Internal Audit has been outsourced to PricewaterhouseCoopers Oy since 2019.